Know Why Organic Matters

 As farmers’ markets shutter for the season and backyard gardens go to seed, many of us will retreat to the grocery store for the bulk of our food purchases.
 The question is, when “local” options dwindle, will you opt to buy organic?

 There seems to have been a sort of backlash against organic in recent months.
-Some people say it’s too expensive, that in this economy organic food just doesn’t have relevance.
+Some people say it’s too expensive, that in this economy organic food just isn’t relevant.
 Others say the complex bureaucracy of USDA Organic Certification shuts out small farmers who can’t afford the manpower to keep up with the paperwork.
-There’s a degree of truth to both of those arguments.
+There’s some truth to both of those arguments.

 Does an organic sticker mean that something is going to taste better?
 Not necessarily.
 Are organic standards the end-all be-all answer to fixing our food system?
 Probably not.
 Sure, “organic” may be flawed, but until there is another structure in place that consumers can trust, organic does matter.